komapper/komapper.github.io/content/en/docs/Overview/_index.md

 data class EmployeeDef(@KomapperId @KomapperAutoIncrement val id: Nothing)
 ```

+No special settings are required to use value classes.

-### Easy Spring Boot integration
+### Easy Spring Boot integration {#easy-spring-boot-integration}

 We provide starter modules to make Spring Boot integration easy.

-You can write your Gradle build script to access H2 Database Engine using JDBC as follows:
+For example, if you want to access H2 database using JDBC in combination with Spring Boot,
+you only need to add the following configuration to the dependencies block in the Gradle build script:

 ```kotlin
 val komapperVersion: String by project